Join BoxWorks 2024 to discover what's possible with content and AI!

 Each stable version is supported for a minimum of 12 months.
 This means that when a new version is released, the previous version becomes deprecated and will be available for use, but no new features will be added.
 It also means, that a new version cannot be released sooner than every 12 months.

 We strongly recommend updating your apps to make requests to the latest stable API version.
-However, if your app uses a stable version that is no longer supported, then you will get a response with an HTTP error code 404 - Not Found.
+However, if your app uses a stable version that is no longer supported, then you will get a response with an HTTP error code 400 - Bad Request.
 For details, see Versioning Errors.

-If your request doesn't include a version, then the API defaults to the V2 Box API version.
-However, we do not recommend relying on this behavior for adopting deprecated changes.
-As you update your app, you should specify the API version with every request.
-By making your app version-aware, you anchor your code to a specific set of features that are guaranteed to behave in the same way for the supported timeframe.
+If your request doesn't include a version, the API defaults to the initial Box API version—the version available before year-based versioning was introduced.
+However, relying on this behavior is not recommended when adopting deprecated changes.
+To ensure consistency, always specify the API version with each request.
+By making your application version-aware, you anchor it to a specific set of features, ensuring consistent behavior throughout the supported timeframe.

 Calling an API version